 How to Stop Spam Calls for Good

 Hard fact of life: Robocalls aren't going to stop.
-But you can prevent them from ever reaching you, thanks to a handful hacks from tech experts.
+But you can prevent them from ever reaching you, thanks to a handful of hacks from tech experts.

-If you made a list of the little things that bothered you the most, phone call scams would no doubt be at the top.
+If you made a list of the little things that bothered you most, phone call scams would no doubt be at the top.
 Telemarketers, or more often, automated robocallers, have a knack for interrupting you at the worst possible moment.
 They’re annoying, but that’s not the only reason you should know how to stop spam calls.